Who will finance a salvage title car?

 Lightstream, a division of Truist Bank, is an online lender that offers a variety of fixed-rate, unsecured personal loans with loan amounts ranging from $5000-$100,000.
 This bank only approves good to excellent credit scores.

-Interest rates are determined according to the purpose of the loan, the loan amount, and payment method.
+Interest rates are determined according to the purpose of the loan, the loan amount, and the payment method.

 Westlake Financial can offer auto loans for salvage vehicles through its Branded Title Program, provided they’re supplied by one of the dealers in its list of affiliated dealers.
 You’ll need to submit a prequalification and then browse through vehicles you’ve been approved on, which can include salvage title cars, depending on current stock.